katkan746/HoneyPot/Cowrie/README.md

 August 2026 and left to be attacked.
 It was not a real server.
 It only pretended to be one, and it recorded every action taken against it.

-**How much arrived.** The machine recorded roughly 762,000 attacks in total.
-About a third of them, some 243,000, were attempts to log in over SSH and Telnet.
+**How much arrived.** The machine recorded roughly 762,000 events in total.
+About a quarter of those came from a commercial scanning company rather than an attacker, leaving roughly 569,000 that can reasonably be called attacks.
+243,000 events were attempts to log in over SSH and Telnet.
 Those two services are the subject of this report, because they are the normal way to take remote control of a Linux machine.

 **The main finding.** Thousands of different internet addresses attacked the machine, so at first sight there appear to be thousands of attackers.
 There are